marvinobig/bod-trac/README.md

 - JavaScript
 - Chart JS

-## Installation
-First download project from Github by going over to the green 'code' button and downloading the zip file.
-Once downloaded, extract the folder.

-Then head over to [the python website](https://www.python.org/downloads/) to download the latest version of python.

-Once that's done, you can check that it was successful by opening your terminal:

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.